Vocabulary

 - Words ending in -i and -na are i-adjectives and na-adjectives.

-- Even though ‘nani ka’ and ‘nani-ka’ look the same in kanji and hiragana, they are not the same thing; ‘nani ka’ (two words) means ‘What’s the matter?’, while ‘nani-ka’ (one word) means ‘something’.
+- Even though ‘nani ka’ and ‘nani-ka’ look the same in hiragana, they are not the same thing; ‘nani ka’ (two words) means ‘What’s the matter?’, while ‘nani-ka’ (one word) means ‘something’.

 - Japanese teenagers use ‘nanka’, the casual version of ‘nani-ka’, in the same way that American teenagers use ‘like’ [Tae Kim].